 - Form Meatballs.
 Using a spoon or a cookie scoop, take a small amount of meat and form 18 - 1 inch round balls.
 Roll each meatball around in the palm of your hand to smooth it into a round shape and set aside on a plate.

 - Make a roux.
 Put butter into the pan over medium heat and stir it around as it melts.
-Then add the flour and continue to stir for 3 minutes.4 tablespoons butter, ¼ cup all purpose flour
+Then add the flour and continue to stir as it bubbles for 3 minutes.4 tablespoons butter, ¼ cup all purpose flour

 - Add Broth.
 Next add beef broth and stir that into the roux until it is bubbling.4 cups beef broth